akeneo/pim-docs/cookbook/import_export/product-import.rst

 Charset Validation Step
 -----------------------

-The purpose of this step it to validate that the input file has the expected encoding (UTF-8 by default).
+The purpose of this step is to validate that the input file has the expected encoding (UTF-8 by default).

 This step is a custom step, not a default ``ItemStep``, so we need to define the custom class to use with the parameter ``class`` and the value ``%pim_connector.step.validator.class%``.